The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

   - Official artwork
     - I'll give you a tiny hint here: the property name is buried somewhere and called `artwork-official`

-There's more data that we'll add, but when it comes to the API, that's all we need.
+There's more data that we'll add ourselves later on, but when it comes to the API, that's all we need.
 So, can you find that information?
 Of course, if you would like to use more, feel free, but first make sure to do the minimum!

 ## Step 5: Handling State
 ### Check for understanding